-- 22.5 Even if your appeal is successful, you need to complete and pass all elements of your work before progressing to the next stage of your course.
-You will not receive your degree or other academic qualification until all outstanding examination or assessment appeals have been resolved. - 22.6 Academic appeals: local stage: You must appeal within ten working days of the publication of the results of the Assessment Board for taught courses, or the date of the written decision for research awards.
+- 22.6 Academic appeals: formal stage: You must appeal within ten working days of the publication of the results of the Assessment Board for taught courses, or the date of the written decision for research awards.
 Except in exceptional circumstances, we will not consider an appeal that we receive after this deadline.
 To appeal, you should email or write to the Faculty.
 Contact details are available on the website; please mark your letter or email as an appeal.
 Many appeals can be resolved informally.
-The Faculty will respond, normally within 15 working days.
-We will tell you if there is a delay and keep you informed of progress. - 22.7 Academic appeals: central stage: If you are not satisfied with the response you receive, you should complete the Academic Appeals Form (www.bournemouth.ac.uk/ important-information, under Appeals/ Associated Forms).
-You should send the form to appeals@bournemouth.ac.uk within ten working days of the local stage response.
-You must give details of the reason for the appeal and the outcome you are seeking, provide evidence of the grounds for your appeal and explain what you have done to resolve the issue.
-You will also need to provide copies of the correspondence so far.
+The Faculty will respond, normally within 20 working days.
+We will tell you if there is a delay and keep you informed of progress. - 22.7 Academic appeals: review stage: If you are not satisfied with the response you receive at the formal stage, you may ask for a review of the formal stage outcome by completing the relevant form.
+You should send your request to appeals@bournemouth.ac.uk within ten working days of the formal stage response.

-We will normally acknowledge your appeal within five working days.
-We will consider whether the appeal is within the grounds set out in the policy (see paragraph 22.2).
+We will consider whether the appeal is within the grounds upon which a review may be brought as set out in the policy.
 If your appeal is not within these grounds, we will write to you and give you the reasons.

 If the appeal is within the grounds set out in the policy, we will review the matter and try to resolve it for you.
-We will normally write to you with our response within 15 working days.
+We will normally write to you with our response within 20 working days.
 We will tell you if there is a delay and keep you informed of progress.